Modal-based prediction of power system frequency response and frequency nadir: Frequency Nadir prediction

-\section{Frequency Nadir Prediction}
+\section{Frequency Nadir prediction}

 The frequency nadir can be found through a numerical procedure that minimizes $\Delta \omega_{coi}$ given by Eq. \eqref{eq:w_coi_approx}.
 However, an analytical approach can simplify and expedite this prediction.
-For instance, to generalize, consider that only three modes are involved in the frequency excursion dynamics: a complex conjugate pair of eigenvalues, $\lambda_{c1} = \lambda_{c2}^* \in \mathbb{C}$, and a real eigenvalue, $\lambda_r \in \mathbb{R}$.
+For instance, consider that only three modes are involved in the frequency excursion dynamics, the set of frequency control modes is formed by a complex conjugate pair of eigenvalues, $\lambda_{c1} = \lambda_{c2}^* \in \mathbb{C}$, and a real eigenvalue, $\lambda_r \in \mathbb{R}$.
 Thus, the frequency response estimation becomes:

-where $\gamma_{m} = \sum_{z \in \mathcal{Z}} C_z \langle w_{m}, \Delta x_0 \rangle v_{m,z},~\forall~m \in \mathcal{M}= \{c1, c2, r\}$.
+where $\gamma_{m} = \sum_{z \in \mathcal{Z}} C_z \langle w_{m,\mathcal{S}}, \Delta x_{0,\mathcal{S}} \rangle v_{m,z},~\forall~m \in \mathcal{M}= \{c1, c2, r\}$.
 Given the conjugated nature of the first two terms on the right-hand side, these can be compactly expressed in terms of the cosine function $2e^{\alpha t} r_c cos(\beta t + \theta)$, where $\lambda_{c_1}=\alpha + j \beta $, $\gamma_{c_1}=E+jF$, $j=\sqrt{-1}$, $r_c = \sqrt{E^2 + F^2}$, and $\theta = \arctan{(F/E)}$.
 Thus, $\Delta \omega_{coi}$ and its derivative become,

 with $R = 2 r_c \sqrt{\alpha^2 + \beta ^2}$ and $\phi = \arctan{(\beta/\alpha)}$.
 The time occurrence of the frequency nadir corresponds to the time when Eq. \eqref{eq:derivativewcoi} vanishes.
 Note that this equation involves two transcendental functions, making it challenging to solve it analytically.
-Thus, a second order Taylor expansion around an initial guess, $\tau$, can be used to approximate the right-hand side of Eq. \eqref{eq:derivativewcoi}, resulting in the following expression,
+Thus, a second-order Taylor expansion around an initial guess, $\tau$, can be used to approximate the right-hand side of Eq. \eqref{eq:derivativewcoi}, resulting in the following expression,

 See appendix for the coefficients definition.
-Therefore, the estimated time occurrence of the frequency nadir time is,
+Therefore, the estimated time of occurrence of the frequency nadir (hereafter referred to as nadir time) is: